-The tractors are a great asset to the club but there is some potential danger involved with their use.
+The tractor is a great asset to the club but there is some potential danger involved with their use.
 Also it is important the tractors, gear and boats are not damaged.
 Only authorised and suitably trained Club Members should use the tractors.
 A list is posted in the tractor shed.

-HEALTH AND SAFETY REGARDING USE OF CLUB TRACTORS
+HEALTH AND SAFETY REGARDING USE OF OUR CLUB TRACTOR

 20th May 2018

-The two tractors are a great asset to the club; we could not function without them.
-Care of the tractors is vital, as is their safe use.
+The tractor is a great asset to the club; we could not function without them.
+Care of the tractor is vital, as is its safe use.

-- Servicing regularly of tractors to ensure they are safe to operate.
+- Servicing regularly of tractor to ensure it is safe to operate.
 Responsibility of SPCC Club captain to organise.

-- Warning signs and ropes to be in place to advise any members of the public where to walk and to take all care when tractors are in use.
+- Warning signs and ropes to be in place to advise any members of the public where to walk and to take all care when the tractor is in use.
 Haul out leader to organise.

 - Spotter – whenever possible a club member should work in conjunction with Tractor driver to alert him of any concerns especially when backing.
 Haul out leader or tractor driver to organise.